maxrodrigo/maxrodrigo.github.io/content/posts/how-to-install-alpine-on-raspberry-pi.md

     ```

     Alternatively to the interactive mode,
-    an answer file can be provided to automate the configuration process.
+    an answer file can be provided during the preparation to automate the configuration process.
-    See preparation.

     ```sh
     setup-alpine -f /media/mmcblk0p1/alpine-setup.txt